 Skin Conditions | July 19, 2016 | Author: Naturopath

-Omega 3 fatty acids reduces the production of pro inflammatory mediators - ( fish oil reduces inflammation).
+Omega 3 reduce the production of pro inflammatory mediators, which reduces inflammation.
 Increase fish intake in the diet or take fish oil capsules.
 Australian Government recommends EPA+DHA for men: 610 mg /day; 430 mg/day for women.

-Curcumin, the active ingredient from Curcuma longa(Turmeric)has demonstrated anti-inflammatory effects in many autoimmune diseases.
+The active ingredient from turmeric curcumin, has demonstrated anti-inflammatory effects in many autoimmune diseases.

-Resveratrol (the beneficial ingredient found in red wine), citrus bioflavonoids (derivatives similar to Vitamin C found in fruits and vegetables), especially quercetin (found in red onions,tomatoes, red grapes, raspberries, cranberry's, black and green tea, apple and brassica vegetables) are considered powerful antioxidants.
+Quercetin found in red onions,tomatoes, red grapes, raspberries, cranberry's, black and green tea, apple and brassica vegetables, are considered powerful antioxidants.

 Alpha lipoec acid, a potent antioxidant that helps regenerate vitamin C and E and raises inter cellular Glutathione (produced in the liver and involved in many processes in the body, including tissue building and repair, making chemicals and proteins needed in the body, supporting the immune system and important for detoxification.